 Please list or attach all required courses (including titles) for completion of this program including institution required courses (e.g. student success, first year, general education requirements, etc.).
 See attached Program Planner Provide a rational for content/credit hours beyond 30 hours for a certificate or 60 hours for a degree.
 N/A INDICATOR 1: NEED RESPONSE 1.1 How strong is the occupational demand for the program?
-Not very strong.
-We advise students interested in a software development career to consider pursuing a Bachelor's degree, but this certificate can help students gain an entry level internship and demonstrate acquired skills for professionals.
+This program is designed to give employees who will work with computers the skills to use a broad range of computer applications and is not tied to a specific occupation.
+Demand for such employees is increasing.
+The closest occupation is probably "other office and administrative support workers".
 1.2 How has demand changed in the past five years and what is the outlook for the next five years?
-Demand locally and nationwide for programmers in general has decreased slightly despite previous projections of large growth.
-The projection for programmers 2014-2024 for the nation and Illinois is -8%, but very different locally.
+Demand over the past five years has been increasing.
+The outlook for the future is mixed.
+The Illinois outlook for 2014-2024 is +1.84%, but the Illinois forecast for 2012-2022 for our more local area is +12.56%.
 1.3 What is the district and/or regional need?
-The projection for the immediate area near school for programmers for 2012-2022 is listed as +24%.
+The Illinois forecast for 2012-2022 for our local region is +12.56%.
 1.4 How are students recruited for this program?
 The school attends college nights and career fairs to advertise our programs.
 There is some on-campus advertising.
 Off campus advertising is possible, but limited due to funds.
 1.5 Where are students recruited from?
 Primarily from local area high schools.
 1.6 Did the review of program need result in actions or modifications?
 Please explain.
-Yes, but the need was under review before this program review started.
-This ongoing review has led to eliminating courses deemed less relevant or somewhat redundant, offering fewer sections of courses, and moving more course materials to online and/or hybrid formats to facilitate more flexible scheduling.
+No, but the need was under review before this program review started.
+This ongoing review has led to changes in many other certificates and degrees in the department, but this certificate has remained stable.
+As with other programs, we are continuing to move toward more online materials and hybrid or online courses.
 INDICATOR 2: COST EFFECTIVENESS RESPONSE 2.1 What are the costs associated with this program?
 The costs associated with the program are primarily faculty salaries for both full and part-time, there are other limited expenses related to software licensing, computer lab infrastructure and some specific technical hardware and equipment.
 2.2 How do costs compare to other programs on campus?
 The costs of operating the CIS program are similar to many other programs that have a mixture of lecture and lab based course offerings.
 Costs of operating the CIS programs are generally less than most other CTE related programs.
 The operating costs of the CIS department have resulted in net revenues of \$12,375.29-\$77,101.23 during the review cycle.